-ICES stock data category 1 (ICES, 2016a) Assessment type Fcube (FLR), (Ulrich et al, 2011).
-Input data Assessments on the relevant stocks in the Celtic Sea Ecoregion fisheries working group (WGCSE), catch are effort by fleet and métiers.
-Discards and bycatch Included as in the single-stock assessments, where possible.
-Indicators None Other information This assessment was first presented in 2014 at the MIXFISH-METHODS (ICES, 2015).
-As any scenario results in trade-offs between different fisheries that are informed by more than scientific considerations, no one scenario is presented as advice.
+ICES stock data category 1 (ICES, 2017a) Assessment type Fcube (FLR), (Ulrich et al., 2011) Input data Assessments on the relevant stocks in the Celtic Sea Ecoregion fisheries working group (WGCSE) (ICES, 2017a), catch and effort by fleet and métiers Discards and bycatch Included as in the single-stock assessments, where possible Indicators None This assessment was first presented in 2014 at the MIXFISH-METHODS (ICES, 2015).
+Other information As any scenario results in trade-offs between different fisheries that are informed by more than scientific considerations, no one scenario is presented as advice.
 The scenarios indicate which stocks will limit, and thus influence, the fisheries most.
-Working group report Working Group on the Assessment of Demersal Stocks in the Celtic Sea Ecoregion (WGCSE) and Working Group on Mixed Fisheries Advice ( WGMIXFISH-ADVICE )
+Marking group roport Working Group on the Assessment of Demersal Stocks in the Celtic Sea Ecoregion (WGCSE) and Working group report Working Group on Mixed Fisheries Advice (WGMIXFISH-ADVICE) (ICES, 2017b).